Why we are held hostage to the emotions our values create – and how understanding this puts us in a powerful position

 It’s what you value

-A past participant of the Winning Edge programme once made an extremely insightful comment on how we will always respond according to our values.
-During the Winning Edge Programme, whilst discussing values, we pose the question of what everyone would do if they were walking along the seafront and saw a child in difficulty in the water.
+A past participant of the Winning Edge course once made an extremely insightful comment on how we will always respond according to our values.
+During the Winning Edge course, whilst discussing values, we pose the question of what everyone would do if they were walking along the seafront and saw a child in difficulty in the water.
 Would their response be to jump straight in, or would they seek help?
 The Winning Edge participant said: “I wouldn’t be willing to jump straight in, in the hope I’d save the child because I know I couldn’t guarantee we’d both come out alive.
 I have two small children I’d like to be around for.
 So, I’d run around shouting for help saying: “Does anyone around here have different values to mine?!”
 Very adeptly put.

 If fairness and others’ safety is ranked so highly on our value chain that we’re willing to put ourselves in danger, rather than wait for help, then that’s on us and nobody else.
 On a less drastic scale, maybe you always take on extra projects at work because helping others is a value of yours; maybe you value respect from your manager and you see that volunteering to do more, will earn that respect, or perhaps a strong work ethic has always been a strongly held value.
 This is always your choice and therefore moaning about the extra hours you’re having to work is essentially lying to yourself.